timmckague/timandvictoria/src/pages/blog/2019-04-10-discover-morocco-as-a-travelling-trio.md

 I had been reflecting the previous day on how the unfamiliarity of this new-to-me country was starting to feel more familiar...but then we arrived in Marrakech.

 After more than a week of ocean and mountains, this large city had us feeling unbalanced.
 We had woken up the past few mornings to birds chirping and sheep baaaahing right outside our window, punctuated occasionally by the trotting sounds of a donkey with its cart.
-In Marrakech, the medina streets were no more than a few feet wide at times, and motorcycles constantly whizzed past us, with what felt like only a centimetre to spare.
+In Marrakech, the medina streets were no more than a few feet wide at times, and motorcycles constantly whizzed past us, with what felt like only a centimetre to spare, and spewing out toxic fumes.
 It was certainly a juxtaposition to the Atlas Mountains.

 ![marrakech](/img/blog_morocco_overview-16x9-3205.jpg "marrakech")